miracle2k/android2po/README.rst

 Adding a new language
 ~~~~~~~~~~~~~~~~~~~~~

-As noted above, ``android2po`` will only process languages it can
+As noted above, ``android2po`` will automatically process all the
+languages it can find, based on the .po files that exist.
+To add a
-find in your resource directory.
-To add a new language, simply run
+new language, simply run

     $ a2po init {LANGUAGE CODES}